 Coping and support

 We understand that a cancer diagnosis is an event that affects the entire family.
-In addition to providing exceptional medical care, the Dana-Farber/Children's Hospital Cancer Center also strives to meet all of your family's emotional and quality-of-life needs.
+In addition to providing exceptional medical care, the Dana-Farber/Boston Children's team also strives to meet all of your family's emotional and quality-of-life needs.

-DF/CHCC's support programs can help address many of your needs and concerns.
-Read all about our available resources
+Our patient and family support services can help address many of your needs and concerns.

 In addition, Boston Children's Hospital offers the following for parents and families: